Busry/jotternote/1. Rough Notes/Things to look into.md

 - [ ] until 38 wks dexa still has a role for fetal lung and help with iatrogenic prematurity when mother is unsure of LMP.
 - [ ]

+CTG
+- [ ] Repeat CTG if suspicious then commence
+- [ ] classify uterine rupture
+- [ ] classify scar disruptions into rupture and dehiscence.
+- [ ]